Broncos stop football to talk about race relations, Floyd - WHIZ News

 The team also retweeted several players’ personal posts, including Malik Reed’s: “I have been one of the ones to not be outspoken about the things we go through, but that doesn’t help create change.
 My heart goes out to everyone who has lost someone due to the wickedness of this world.”

-Floyd died May 25 after a white Minneapolis officer, Derek Chauvin, pressed his knee on the handcuffed black man’s neck for several minutes.
-He was fired along with three other officers and faces homicide charges.
+Floyd, a black man who was handcuffed, died May 25 after a white Minneapolis police officer, Derek Chauvin, pressed his knee into Floyd’s neck for several minutes even after Floyd stopped moving and pleading for air.
+Chauvin was fired along with three other officers and faces homicide charges.

 Fangio said he has the utmost respect for police but added that Chauvin “failed the 99 percent of police that do a great job and we are all paying the price for that.”

-Denver is among the dozens of cities where peaceful protests during daylight hours have been followed by looting and clashes with police come nightfall.
+Denver is among the dozens of cities where peaceful protests during daylight hours have been followed by break-ins, stealing and clashes with police come nightfall.

 Fangio said society could learn a lot from an NFL locker room, where skin color is no barrier.

+“We’re a league of meritocracy,” Fangio said.
+“You earn what you get, you get what you earn.
+I don’t see racism at all in the NFL.
+I don’t see discrimination in the NFL.
+We live in a great atmosphere. … We’re lucky.
+We all live together joined as one for one common goal, and we all intermingle and mix tremendously.
+If society reflected an NFL team, we’d all be great.”

-Fangio said the words of Kareem Abdul Jabbar and Broncos safety Justin Simmons especially resonated with him over a weekend of increasing unrest and said that sports brings people together “and I look forward to the Broncos and the NFL leading that charge.”
+Fangio said the words of Kareem Abdul Jabbar and Broncos safety Justin Simmons especially resonated with him over a weekend of increasing unrest and said that sports brings people together.

+“I look forward to the Broncos and the NFL leading that charge,” Fangio said.

 Simmons, the team’s 2019 Walter Payton Man of the Year nominee, helped lead a peaceful protest in Florida on Sunday.
 He called for unity and non-violence.